roblafeve/redux-factory/README.md

 [![codecov](https://codecov.io/gh/roblafeve/redux-factory/branch/master/graph/badge.svg)](https://codecov.io/gh/roblafeve/redux-factory)
 [![Build Status](https://travis-ci.org/roblafeve/redux-factory.svg?branch=master)](https://travis-ci.org/roblafeve/redux-factory)

-Redux Factory is a functional approach to creating your Redux actions and reducers.
-Since it is curried, you can supply an initial state and define your actions, but omit the prefix argument that is required to finally generate your actionCreator and reducer functions.
+Composable, curried factory for creating Redux reducers and actions.
+Being curried, you can supply an initial state and define your actions, but omit the prefix argument that is required to finally generate your `actionCreator` and `reducer` functions.
 Doing this allows you to export a base configuration to be used in any number of distinct portions of your state tree.

 Beyond this, Redux Factory provides a `compose` function that allows you to combine any number of un-prefixed factories in order to maximize flexibility and code reuse.

-> Note: composeV is non-curried (compose isn't typically).
-Be sure to reference [ramda](http://ramdajs.com/0.21.0/index.html) or a comparable library to make sure there isn't a better fit out there for your particular use-case.
+> Note: This library embraces some basic ideas from functional programing (curry, compose).
+While I believe these are powerful tools, this may not be your _'cup of tea'_.
+If not, you may consider using [redux-act](https://github.com/pauldijou/redux-act).

 ## Install